sunjoong85/sunjoong85.github.io/README.md

 Sunjoong Kevin Kim Blog

 ## PWA Introduction
 PWA is a concept which provides user experiences that have the reach of the web.
+(Better web)

 1. Reliable - Work on any network conditions. service worker acting like a proxy which has full control of caches of key resources.
   Even work offline.